Nick Grigg: Professional career

+On 7 December 2023, the Miami Sharks announced the signing of Grigg ahead of their inaugural Major League Rugby season.
+He made his MLR debut in the club's season opener on 3 March 2024 against Chicago Hounds and played a total of 14 games for the club.

+On 13 February 2025, Grigg was named in the Old Glory DC squad for the 2025 Major League Rugby season.
+He played his first game for the club on 8 March 2025 against Anthem Rugby Carolina and scored a try on debut.

 International career

-He is Scottish-qualified as his grandfather is from Ayrshire.
+He is Scottish-qualified as his grandfather is from Ayrshire in Scotland.

-On 25 January 2016, Grigg was named in the Scotland Sevens squad for the upcoming Wellington Sevens tournament.
+On 25 January 2016, Grigg was named in the Scotland Sevens squad for that year's Wellington Sevens tournament.
 He made his international debut in the tournament, confirming his Scottish nationality, on 30 January 2016.
 He played against South Africa, coming off the bench for his debut.

-Grigg made his international XV debut for Scotland against Fiji on 24 June 2017 (3.30am BST).
+Grigg made his international XV debut for Scotland against Fiji on 24 June 2017.